 - 1. Select an object, and click the Options tab. - 2.
-Click the Add button.

-- 3. Enter information in the Section, Key, and Value fields. - 4.
-Click the 0K button. - 5.
-Perform one of the following actions: - Click the Save button to accept the changes and return to the object list. - Click the Apply button to accept the changes and remain in the Options tab. - Click the Cancel button to discard the changes.
+Click Add. - 3.
+Enter information in the Section, Key, and Value fields. - 4.
+Click OK. - 5.
+Perform one of the following actions: - Click Save to accept the changes and return to the object list. - Click Apply to accept the changes and remain in the Options tab. - Click Cancel to discard the changes.